How to collect payment details online

 "cvv": "123"

 You've created a form that collects sensitive payment details but keeps your business system out of scope for PCI compliance.
-You've done this by storing the payment details in Piiano Vault and a Vault global identifier for these details in your system.
+You've done this by storing the payment details in Piiano Vault and a Vault global identifier reference to these details in your system.

 You can now use this Vault global identifier to send a request to your payment gateway to charge the payment details whenever needed.